hipc-book/hipc-book.github.io/_lectures/7-accelerators.md

 In 2007, NVIDIA released its _CUDA_ development environment, the earliest widely adopted programming model for GPU computing.
 Two years later, OpenCL became widely supported.
 The OpenCL framework allows for the development of code for both GPUs and CPUs with an emphasis on portability.
 Thus, GPUs became a more generalised computing device.

-Despite other competitors in the market (e.g. AMD, Intel), the combination of NVIDIA GPUs and CUDA dominates several application areas, including scientific computing, deep learning, animation rendering, and NVIDIA GPUs are the foundation for some of the fastest computers in the world.
+Despite other competitors in the market (e.g. AMD, Intel), the combination of NVIDIA GPUs and CUDA dominates several application areas, including scientific computing, deep learning, and animation rendering.
+NVIDIA GPUs are the foundation for some of the fastest computers in the world.

 CUDA, as already mentioned, is a parallel computing platform and programming model developed by NVIDIA for general computing on its own GPUs.
 CUDA enables developers to speed up compute-intensive applications by harnessing the power of GPUs for the parallelisable part of the computation.
 In this unit, we will focus on NVIDIA GPUs and CUDA programming, but many of the concepts will apply to other GPUs and GPU programming models.